The baby name Lionel balances a fierce meaning with a gentlemanly vibe.

 AMERICAN ROYALTY

-Barrymore might time stamp the name as a turn-of-the-last-century staple.
-But the numbers aren’t that straightforward.
+Barrymore could time stamp the name as a turn-of-the-last-century staple.
+But the story isn’t that straightforward.

-Some credit goes to Lionel model trains, founded by Joshua Lionel Cowen.
-The company produced trains from 1903 until 1959, followed by several revivals.
+The Lionel model train company was founded by Joshua Lionel Cowen, producing trains from 1903 until 1959, and inspiring several rivals.

 While Cowen wasn’t the first to put train tracks under Christmas trees – the practice started in Germany – they became an American custom, too.
 It makes the baby name Lionel feel gently vintage.